james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 When you run `mysql_secure_installation`, answer `Y` to everything and set a password for the MariaDB `root` user.

+At about line 27 of `/etc/mysql/mariadb.conf.d/50-server.cnf` change

+	bind-address            = 127.0.0.1

+to read

+	bind-address            = 0.0.0.0

+then restart Mariadb with `sudo systemctl restart mariadb`

 # 4. Pull the PyRar Git Repo